 Who will cover my travel expenses?

-You must pay your own travel costs both ways to the host family’s place.
+You must pay your own travel costs both ways to where your host family is located.
 We advice you to contact a travel agency, and ask them about the cheapest fare.
 It is usually cheaper to buy a return ticket than two one way tickets.
-Remember to bring money with you in order to cover at least the first week’s expenses, and be aware that Norway could be an expensive country for many foreigners.
+Remember to bring money with you in order to cover at least the first week’s expenses, and be aware that Norway is considered an expensive country by many foreigners.